Google Maps Platform Terms of Service

 1.5 New Features and Services.
 Google may: (a) make new features or functionality available through the Services and (b) add new services to the "Services" definition (by adding them at the URL stated under that definition).
 Customer’s use of new features or functionality may be contingent on Customer’s agreement to additional terms applicable to the new feature or functionality.

 1.6.1 To the Services.
-Google may make changes to the Services, subject to Section 9 (Deprecation Policy), which may include adding, updating, or discontinuing any Services or portion or feature(s) of the Services.
-Google will notify Customer of any material change to the Services.
+Subject to Section 9 (Deprecation Policy), Google may make changes to the Services, which may include adding, updating, or discontinuing any Services or portion or feature(s) of the Services.
+Google will notify Customer of any Significant Backwards Incompatible Change to the Services.

 1.6.2.
 To the Agreement.
-Google may make changes to this Agreement, including pricing (and any linked documents).
-Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after notice is given, except if the changes apply to new functionality in which case they will be effective immediately.
-Google will provide at least 90 days advance notice for materially adverse changes to any SLAs by: (a) sending an email to Customer’s primary point of contact; (b) posting a notice in the Admin Console; or (c) posting a notice to the applicable SLA webpage.
+Google may make changes to the Agreement, including pricing and any linked documents.
+Unless otherwise noted by Google, material changes to the Agreement will become effective 30 days after notice is given, except (a) materially adverse SLA changes will become effective 90 days after notice is given; and (b) changes applicable to new Services or functionality, or required by a court order or applicable law, will be effective immediately.
+Google will provide notice for materially adverse changes to any SLAs by: (i) sending an email to the Notification Email Address; (ii) posting a notice in the Admin Console; or (iii) posting a notice to the applicable SLA webpage.
 If Customer does not agree to the revised Agreement, Customer should stop using the Services.
 Google will post any modification to this Agreement to the Terms URL.

 2. Payment Terms.